Covid 19 coronavirus: Jacinda Ardern reveals major boost for NZ and global vaccine efforts

 The hundreds of millions New Zealand had put into the strategy meant we could optimistic about the position we were in, she said.

-Le Gros said there would be a lot of vaccines, and NZ had a privilege where we didn't need to rush in and get the first vaccine - it was important to get "the right one" for New Zealan.
+Le Gros said there would be a lot of vaccines, and NZ had a privilege where we didn't need to rush in and get the first vaccine - it was important to get "the right one" for New Zealand.

-Ardern said there was a high priority for a vaccine in places that were in not as good a position as NZ.
+Ardern said there was a high priority for a vaccine in places that were not in as good a position as NZ.

 "We have been able to protect our population very, very well," she said.